 The catalogue accompanying the exhibition will consist of multiple authors—including the exhibition’s curator, Audrey Lewis—and will delve deep into Stella’s art and his place in American art.
 Subjects to be explored are the connections between Stella and American modernists such as Georgia O’Keeffe, Marsden Hartley and Arthur Dove, all of whom approached the tradition of still-life while adapting a modernist vocabulary.
 Stella’s religious paintings will be discussed in the context of his Catholic upbringing and the visual culture surrounding that religion.
 The artist’s travels to North Africa and Barbados will also be considered for the mix of the exotic and fantastic in the resulting works.

-Following its presentation at the Brandywine, the exhibition will travel to the Norton Museum of Art, West Palm Beach, FL (on view October 1—January 8, 2023) and the High Museum of Art, Atlanta, GA (on view January 28—May 7, 2023).
+Following its presentation at the Brandywine, the exhibition will travel to the Norton Museum of Art, West Palm Beach, FL (on view October 1, 2022—January 8, 2023) and the High Museum of Art, Atlanta, GA (on view February 23—May 21, 2023).